 All submissions must satisfy the following rules:

 1. Original work which appears in the December 2018-January 2019 issue of a bi-monthly magazine is eligible, but not that which appeared in a December 2017-January 2018 issue.
 A single issue dated January or Winter 2019 (even if it appears on the newsstand in December 2018) is NOT eligible for submission.
+A single issue dated January or Winter 2018 is eligible, even if it appeared on newsstands prior to January.
 Submissions from digital magazines must be original work that was first published during the 2018 calendar year.

 2. The NMAF requires that all submitters disclose sponsored content on the entry form.
 Sponsored content is defined as editorial content financially supported by an external sponsor, but produced independently from that sponsor.
 Sponsored content is eligible for awards, provided that the submitter affirms that no third party exerted an influence on or played a role in the editorial process (including but not limited to research, reporting, writing, content and image creation, editing).
 The NMAF entrusts its juries with the final decision as to whether sponsored content should be considered for an award.

 3. Awards are intended for Canadian content creators and as such: